sorellabs/boo/README.md

 -  Braces shouldn't be on a line of their own, unless they close a function.
--  No strict comparison algorithm, unless strictly needed.
+-  No strict comparison operator, unless strictly needed.

 -  Form feed characters to separate pages of the code.